roninkelt/rpgx_cgd/pages/rules/running_games.md

 expectations for play - posting rate, post style, viewpoint
 How long is this going to take  - be specific.

-##Defining Conflicts & Stakes
+##Defining Complications & Stakes
+Complications - the obstacles that characters must overcome to complete a narrative thread.
+They can be mental, social or physical.

-obstacles - physical and mental
+* obstacles - physical or mental - hard to do (solvable with die roll)
+* conflict - internal difficulties - hard to want to do (generally not subject to dice)

 stakes - what the characters want, what the npc's want, why they are in opposition and why it matters.

 ##Threads
-Threads are a question that raises conflict.
-Each thread needs oppositional forces, conflict and stakes.
-Some of these elements don't have to be obvious to the Players at the beginning.
+Each Thread is a narrative question that relates to a character or group of characters.
+Each thread needs oppositional forces, complications and stakes.
+These elements don't have to be obvious to the Players at the beginning.

 Every scenario should have a main thread - a question to be resolved through overcoming obstacles and resolving conflicts.

 a character thread is a specific question for the character.
-Each character should have several at any given time and each thread should be related to the main thread
+In a campaign each character should have several at any given time and each thread should be related thematically to the main thread

-the narrative tree - start with the conflict at the trunk, let the players help develop and explore the branches
+the narrative tree - start with the main question at the trunk, let the players help develop and explore the branches

 Story Choice is feedback.
 The players give feedback via the choices they make in game, pay attention and home in on those things that they find interesting.
 Encourage meaningful choice as opposed to false choice, give players agency in the story.

-Each character should have several threads attached to them that illuminate various aspects of the main thesis and thread.
+In a campaign each character should have several threads attached to them that illuminate various aspects of the main thesis and thread.
 That will keep them engaged and active.
+In a shorter or single session game, one thread is sufficient.

 ##Creating A Game
 Talk to potential players about the big questions in the game.
 Have players talk to each other about characters and how they address these questions.

-setting isn't story
+setting isn't story, there should be some sort of question or many questions that need answering.
+The more compelling the better.

 thesis - deeper message or idea embedded in the game.
 Likely will never be explicit, but should be in the DM's awareness.
 Usually a word or short phrase.